XOfSpades/hc/clanwar.md

 ### A single fighter
 Use your strongest tank or archer.
 ### Two fighters
-At least a strong tank.
-The second unit sould be chosen in a way that it matches your stregnthen.
+Either two archers or a strong tank with a matching second unit.
+Helpful artefacts are: Blizzard, Unpleasant Surprise
 ### Three to four fighters
 No fix strategy.
-But a teleporting artefact is very helpful and efficient.
+But helpful artefacts are: teleporter, Blizzard, Unpleasant Surprise
 ## Healing not possible
 Sounds obvious, but don't use magicians which heal their troops.
 ## Resurrection not possible